 come with a built-in version of Syncthing which you can consider to use.
 Note that the built-in version of Syncthing

-will be only updated when you update Syncthing Tray (either manually or via the its updater).
+will only be updated when you update Syncthing Tray (either manually or via its updater).
 The update feature of

 Syncthing itself is not available this way.